nagars/SheepTerm/README.md

 This terminal comes with 3 themes:

       1. Default
 ![afaefaefaef](https://github.com/nagars/SheepTerm/assets/25108047/9884268c-f467-4ce2-9cb8-c1fd48d616a7)

       2. Dark
 ![q3rqr3](https://github.com/nagars/SheepTerm/assets/25108047/6ec4a309-ab66-4d71-863d-d1601e983831)

       3. Light
 ![dgdrg](https://github.com/nagars/SheepTerm/assets/25108047/996342a1-7181-4172-9005-342e051bda19)

 ### 8. Logger

 Finally, the csv logger can be enabled through the serial settings window.
 An example of a .csv generated during a simple test is shown below.

-Note changing the display datatype in the terminal dynamically changes the format in which it is logged into the .csv file.
+Note, changing the display datatype in the terminal dynamically changes the format in which it is logged into the .csv file.

 ![image](https://github.com/nagars/SheepTerm/assets/25108047/5e67f3b7-6a10-4484-8795-e55e02f5d17b)